Georgian-86/Hack-AI-Medha/README.md

-# Advanced Mediacl Diseases Prediction System
+# Advanced Medical Diseases Prediction System

 Welcome to **Medi-Predict**, a cutting-edge project designed to explore and innovate in the field of Artificial Intelligence.
 This repository serves as a collaborative space for developers, researchers, and AI enthusiasts to contribute to the development of AI-driven solutions that address real-world challenges.